coyote240/resume/src/resume.md

 * Evaluate and introduce new development tools and techniques
 * Participate in design discussions and code reviews
-* Act as a conduit between engineering and product teams
+* Collaborate with Product and Engineering teams on strategic initiatives
 * Provide ambient support to developers and teams on the ground
 * Actively advocate for security within the engineering team

-* Collaborate with Product and Engineering teams on strategic initiatives
-* Participate in design discussions at various stages of a project lifecycle
-* Evaluate and introduce fundamental capabilities such as:
-  - Kubernetes-native FaaS using Kubeless
-  - Ingress as authentication proxy
-  - GraphQL as data aggregation
-* Evaluated and introduced Kubernetes-native FaaS capabilities
-* Designed and oversaw the development of an API Gateway strategy to be employed company wide

 As a software architect at PGi, it is my responsibility to be a part of every engineering team.
 Rather than dictate system design from an ivory tower, my